 Employment and Severance Agreements.
 In general, we do not enter into employment or severance agreements with our named executive officers, other than the change in control agreements described below.
-In September 2017, our board approved an executive transition agreement with our former vice president, general counsel and secretary, Ms. Lambert through July 1, 2018, in order to obtain certain post-employment commitments, as described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Transition Agreement with Ms. Lambert."
-In February 2019, our board approved a transition and executive chairman agreement with our current president and chief executive officer, Mr. Painter, in connection with the Succession Plan, in order to secure his services in his current roles through June 30, 2019 and to thereafter become the executive chairman of the board, to serve in such role through June 30, 2020.
-This agreement is described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Transition and Executive Chairman Agreement."
+In February 2019, our board approved the Transition Agreement with Mr. Painter, in connection with the Succession Plan, in order to secure his services as chief executive officer and president through June 30, 2019 and thereafter as executive chairman of the board of directors through June 30, 2020.
+This agreement is described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Transition and Executive Chairman Agreement with Mr. Painter."

 Change in Control Agreements.
-We have had executive retention agreements in effect with our named executive officers since 2001 (except for Mr. Powell, whose agreement was entered into in 2008, when he joined our company, and Ms. Krause, whose agreement is described below).
+We have had executive retention agreements in effect with our named executive officers since 2001 (except for Mr. Powell, whose agreement was entered into in 2008, when he joined our company, and Ms. Krause and Mr. Flynn whose agreements are described below).
 These agreements provide severance benefits to our named executive officers if their employment is terminated under specified circumstances within 24 months after a change in control (known as a "double trigger").
 We believe that such agreements help retain key management in times of transition and enable them to focus on the business and the best interests of stockholders without undue concern for the security of their jobs.
 These agreements are described below under "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Retention Agreements."

-In 2015, our board of directors determined that no tax gross-ups for purposes of excess parachute payments under Section 280G of the Internal Revenue Code would be included in future executive retention agreements entered into with any of our employees.
+In 2015, our board of directors determined that no tax gross-ups for purposes of excess parachute payments under Section 280G of the Code would be included in future executive retention agreements entered into with any of our employees.
 In November 2016, our board of directors adopted a new form of executive retention agreement to be entered into with our officers appointed after 2015 who previously did not have executive retention agreements.
-Ms. Krause entered into this form of agreement in 2018 upon her promotion to vice president, general counsel and secretary.
+Ms. Krause entered into this form of agreement in 2018 upon her promotion to vice president, general counsel and secretary, and Mr. Flynn entered into this form of agreement in 2019 upon his promotion to vice president.
 This form of agreement provides severance benefits to our officers if their employment is terminated under specified circumstances within 24 months after a change in control.
-However, this form of agreement does not provide any tax gross-ups and instead provides that the benefits will be cut back if the application of the parachute payment tax under Section 4999 of the Internal Revenue Code on the full amount would leave the executive with a lower net amount than having the benefit cut back to the point at which the parachute payment tax does not apply.
+However, this form of agreement does not provide any tax gross-ups and instead provides that the benefits will be cut back if the application of the parachute payment tax under Section 4999 of the Code on the full amount would leave the executive with a lower net amount than having the benefit cut back to the point at which the parachute payment tax does not apply.